A business that generates passive income seems too good to be true. But these types of businesses are out there.

 And unlike other businesses, blogs can generate passive income without you having to do much of anything.
 There is no physical location, no inventory, no marketing needed (google sends traffic your way if you write good posts), no customer complaints to address, no employees to supervise, and no orders to fulfill.

 Blogs are generally monetized through ads or affiliate links placed on the website.
 That’s just a fancy way of saying you can get paid every time someone visits the blog and views or clicks on an ad or buys a product you are promoting through one of your affiliate links.

 It’s really that simple.

-To read more about blogs for passive income, check out my detailed article on the topic here.
+To read more about buying blogs for passive income, check out my detailed article on the topic here.

-That being said, reasonable minds can differ on this point, so I’ll include it in this bonus section as another option you can explore.
 If you want to learn more about rental property investing, check out my step-by-step guide to start investing in rental properties.

 If you want to learn more, check out my guide to starting a passive self-storage business in 7 easy steps.

-I also think franchising can be a perfectly fine passive income business, depending on the type of franchise.
+I think franchising can be a perfectly fine passive income business, depending on the type of franchise.
 One solid advantage that franchises have is that they often have great processes and procedures for operating their business.

 Now I want to emphasize that almost no business can be operated completely passively and there are risks involved in owning any business, so you need to bear those things in mind before you commit to starting or buying a business.